AlexLupo5/CSC212-Term-Project/README.md

 **No SFML Required:**

-In CLion, create a project using C++ 11, titled `convexHull`.
+In CLion, create a project using C++ 11, titled `INSERT PROJECT TITLE`.

-  Ex: /Users/"Computer Name"/CLionProjects/convexHull
+  Ex: /Users/"Computer Name"/CLionProjects/INSERT PROJECT TITLE

-1. Inside the `convexHull` project, create the files `main.cpp`, `convexHull.cpp`, and `convexHull.h`.
+1. Inside the `INSERT PROJECT TITLE` project, create the files `main.cpp`, `convexHull.cpp`, and `convexHull.h`.
 2. Remove any content inside the files if there is any
 3. Navigate to the GitHub repo `convexHull` directory and copy the `main.cpp`, `convexHull.cpp`, and `convexHull.h` files from the GitHub repository and paste them into the `convexHull` project files with the matching titles.
 For example, main.cpp -> main.cpp.
 4. Remove the content of the `CMakeLists.txt` file and copy the `CMakeLists.txt` from the GitHub repository `convexHull` directory, then paste it into the `CMakeLists.txt` file in the `convexHull` project.
-5. Refactor the `CMakeLists.txt` if needed.
+5. The CMakeLists.txt logo should appear with two blue arrows going in a circle; click that, and it will refactor the CMakeLists.txt.
 6. Before running the code, you may create a txt file using the command `touch (name of file).txt ` in the terminal.
 7. After creating a text file, you may input your data in the text file with the format: